App version: 0.1.0

 Make Sure They Understand the Responsibilities Involved

-A cosigner takes on a lot of responsibility, as we’ve discussed.
+A cosigner takes on financial responsibility, as we’ve discussed.
 Be sure they are aware of exactly what’s entailed in cosigning a loan and that they’re comfortable with it.

 Apply for the Loan

 Compare personal loan options and pick the one with the most favorable rates and terms.
-Make sure the lender you choose to work with allows a cosigner on loans.
-Then fill out the loan application and provide any documents that may be necessary, such as pay stubs.
+Make sure the lender you choose to work with allows a cosigner on loans, then fill out the loan application and provide any documents that may be necessary, such as pay stubs.
 Your cosigner will also need to put their information on the application.If you’re approved for the loan, you and your cosigner will both sign the paperwork.
 Make sure you both have a copy for your records.
-Then you’ll get your loan funds, typically within several days.
+You should get the loan funds within a few business days.

 Keep the Cosigner in the Loop